 Education: Every resident at our conduct disorder treatment facility in Arkansas will attend our fully accredited school program, which is held Monday through Friday.
 Each resident will be given an individualized education plan based on their specific academic needs.

 Depending upon the program that your child is enrolled in at our conduct disorder treatment center, along with their specific treatment needs, they may also participate in some of the following:

 - Individual therapy

 - Occupational therapy

 - Speech therapy

-Once your child has completed the residential treatment program here at Millcreek, a case manager will help you to identify the next best plan of action for you and your child.
-Our case managers can help by scheduling follow-up appointment with outpatient providers as well as provide you and your child with resources to reach out to in the community.
+Once your child has completed the residential conduct disorder treatment program here at our facility in Arkansas, a case manager will help you to identify the next best plan of action for you and your child.
+Our treatment facility’s case managers can help by scheduling a follow-up appointment with outpatient providers as well as provide you and your child with resources to reach out to the community.
 For those patients that qualify, it is also an option to enter into a waiver program where they can return home and still receive needed assistance with daily living skills.